serverlessworkflow/specification/specification.md

 Defining custom function types is possible, for more information on that refer to the [Defining custom function types](#defining-custom-function-types) section.

 The `authRef` property references a name of a defined workflow [auth definition](#Auth-Definition).
-It is used to provide authentication info to access the resource defined in the `operation` property.
+It is used to provide authentication info to access the resource defined in the `operation` property and/or to invoke the function.

 The [`metadata`](#Workflow-Metadata) property allows users to define custom information to function definitions.
 This allows you for example to define functions that describe of a command executions on a Docker image: